Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 For controllers and commands, start with the make command.

 The make command is not just a file generator.
-It also injects the generated resource into the correct wiring harness.
-This is the normal DX path: generate first, then review what changed.
+It also injects the generated resource into the active app's wiring harness.
+Generate first, then review what changed.

 FlowStart withVerify